rstacruz/mocha-jsdom/Readme.md

 mocha suite which will setup and teardown jsdom.
 Here's what it does:

 * __Window__: `global.window` will be available as the jsdom.

 * __Globals__: global variables like `document` and `history` are propagated, and they're cleaned up after tests run.

 * __Error handling__: jsdom errors are sanitized so that their stack traces are shortened.

+__NB:__ Before you try this library, learn about jsdom first.
+In fact, you may be able to integrate jsdom into your tests *without* this library; this is mostly syntactic sugar and reasonable defaults.

 <br>